-Founded in 2007, Northeast Atlanta Ballet Orchestra (NEABO) is under the direction of founding conductor, Robert Trocina, and serves as the orchestra Northeast Atlanta Ballet's full length performances of Tchaikovsky's Nutcracker, Swan Lake and Sleeping Beauty ballets, Prokofiev's Cinderella ballet, and our original family production of Peter Pan.
+Founded in 2007, Northeast Atlanta Ballet Orchestra is under the direction of founding conductor, Robert Trocina, and serves as the orchestra for Northeast Atlanta Ballet's productions of Tchaikovsky's Nutcracker, Swan Lake and Sleeping Beauty ballets, Prokofiev's Cinderella ballet, and an original family production of Peter Pan.
 NEABO is comprised of approximately 50 musicians primarily from Gwinnett Symphony Orchestra.
 NEABO is made up of both volunteer and professional musicians.
 Orchestra Members include music faculty from New School of Music, local school music programs and universities, and community musicians.
 Membership in NEABO is by audition with the conductor or by invitation.
 Interested musicians may enquire about membership throughout the year based on chair availability.
 Please complete the application here.

 Noted as “a brilliant conductor” who “formally lives within the music” by Odenwälder Zeitung, Wald-Michelbach, Germany, Robert Trocina is an accomplished Conductor, Artistic Director and Entrepreneur.
 He is recognized for his innovative approach to programming and for his deep commitment to education of musicians and audiences of all ages.